Open-Attestation/documentation-website/website/docs/verify-section/main-properties.md

 ---
 id: main-properties
-title: Three main verification properties
+title: About the verification properties
-sidebar_label: Three main verification properties
+sidebar_label: Overview
 ---

 To gain a comprehensive understanding of how OpenAttestation works, look into the various properties the framework provides for your documents: